How to Automate WordPress using Python

 posts = get_content_pagination(wp_site, wp_token = wp_token)

-How to Create a New WordPress Post or Page
+Create a New WordPress Post

 The following function creates a new post on a WordPress site.